akirasoft/keptn-springoneplatform/01_Onboarding_carts_service/README.md

 To onboard the carts service, please follow these instructions:

+1. Go to https://github.com/keptn-sockshop/carts and click the **Fork** button on the top right corner.
+Select the GitHub organization you created for this workshop.

-1. Quit the setup script you were using to setup the infrastructure.
+1. In the docker container, quit the setup script you were using to setup the infrastructure.

 1. Navigate to the workshop directory: